flyingpeach/sls-code/README.md

 # System Level Synthesis
-A compilation of SLS simulation codes.
+This repository includes the MATLAB (SLS-MATLAB) and Python (SLSpy) implementations of System Level Synthesis.

-## To access the Python version
+## How to access SLSpy
-The python codes are included as a submodule.
-To get the source code of the submodule, do
+SLSpy is included as a submodule.
+To access it, enter the 'sls-code/python' directory and run the following commands

     git submodule init
     git submodule update

-inside the folder of 'python'.

-To enable automatic update of the submodule, set
+To enable automatic update of the submodule, run

     git config --global submodule.recurse true

-this will enable automatic update whenever running a git pull.
+This will enable automatic update whenever running a git pull.